Blog \

 Michael Gulmann

-Booking automation bots replace the search-compare-enter-checkout workflow with a single conversation.
-Instead of clicking through forms, you describe what you need in plain language.
-The bot searches inventory, applies your stored preferences, checks policy compliance, and returns 2-6 curated options.
+A booking automation bot replaces the search-compare-enter-checkout routine with a single conversation.
+Instead of clicking through forms, you describe what you need in plain language, and the bot searches inventory, applies your stored preferences, checks policy, and returns 2-6 curated options.
+Otto the Agent is one example, and the broader category of AI travel assistants all work the same way: you describe the trip, they handle the rest.

 Traditional booking (Expedia, Google Flights):